ESGF/esgf-user-support/metagrid.rst

 For Chrome users, you will need to go to your Settings -> Security & Privacy -> Site Settings -> Additional Content Settings -> Insecure content.  **Add** a site (using the button) to add ``aims2.llnl.gov`` to your list of sites.
 That site execption will enable the downloads to proceed.

-Q: Can I perform a Globus download using Metagrid?
+Q: Can I perform a Globus transfer using Metagrid?

-A:  Not at present.
-Access to Globus script downloads is coming soon.
+A:  Yes, Globus Transfers are enabled via the Data Cart.
+However, at present they cannot be performed on an individual dataset basis (this feature was available in the CoG interface).
+On the Data Cart page, select the data you want included in the transfer via checkboxes, and select Globus on the bottom left of the cart pane.
+Use the Transfer button to start the process.
+You will be prompted to log into Globus, then select you destination endpoint.